appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

  * `authenticator`: (String) The authentication method.
  * `baseUrl`: (String) The base URL.
  * `env`: (String) The environment name.
 Note that a user may override the environment's base URL.
+ * `expired`: (Boolean) This is a computed property that determimes if the access token is expired.
+   Auth SDK consumers should check this after retreiving the account to see if they need to re-authenticate by calling `login()`.
  * `expires`: (Object) An object containing a timestamp (in milliseconds) for which the `access` and `refresh` tokens expire.
  * `hash`: (String) A base64 encoded md5 hash of the authenticator parameters.